openframeworks/ofSite/_documentation/utils/ofLog_functions.markdown

 Enable logging to the console instead of a file.

-Log messages will be printed to the console (CMD on Win, Terminal/Xcode debug window on Mac, xterm/gnome-terminal etc on Linux).
+Log messages will be printed to the console:

+* Windows: CMD Prompt on Windows
+* Mac: Terminal or the Xcode debug window (when debugging)
+* Linux: xterm, gnome-terminal, etc

 Console logging is enabled by default.